In the last post, we discussed Honesty as the #1 tool for mastering your health resolutions. In this post, we will discuss the #2 tool, self-respect.

 With a power that great, surely we all need to be respected and cared for!
 However, many people put themselves last.
 In the scheme of the day, picking up the dry cleaning may actually be accomplished instead of self care.
 Wow!
 How disrespectful!

-Even if you can only take half an hour a day (even if it is broken up in to 10 minute blocks!), ask yourself, “What do I need to do to take care of me?”
+Even if you can only take ten minutes a day, ask yourself, “What do I need to do to take care of me?”
 Whether it’s exercise, relaxation, reading, playing with your kids or fur babies, or even completing a project that you’ve been working on for a while, whatever you choose will be the right answer.

 The trick is that it all needs to be a mix.
-Yes, you need to exercise.
-Yes, you need to eat well.
-Yes, you need to relax.
-Yes, you need to play.
+Yes, you need to exercise, eat well, relax, and play.
 All of these are important and will help you feel like you’re leading a balanced life.
 If you neglect one or more of these areas, you will start to become unbalanced and stressed.
 Attend to what has been neglected, and you will start to feel better.

 The key is that every day you take time to honor yourself and your desires.

-Please join me in my next post when we will discuss Thoughtfulness/Intention.
+Please join me in my next post when we will discuss our third tool, Thoughtfulness/ Intention.

 What is one way that you show yourself respect daily?
 Please comment below.